-Green algae are organisms that belong to the phylum Chlorophycota of the kingdom Protista, a large group of marine and freshwater algae.
-Chlorophytes have several features that make them more like green plants than ordinary algae: they have cup-shaped chloroplasts that contain photosynthetic pigments similar to those in higher plants (chlorophylls a and b, as well as the secondary pigments carotenes, lutein, and zeaxanthin) and have a green color; they have cell walls made of cellulose; and they store food in the form of starch.
+Green algae are plant-like organisms that belong to the phylum Chlorophycota of the kingdom Protista, a large group of marine and freshwater algae.
+Chlorophytes have several features that make them more like green plants than ordinary algae: they have cup-shaped chloroplasts (Fig 1) that contain photosynthetic pigments similar to those in higher plants (chlorophylls a and b, as well as the secondary pigments carotenes, lutein, and zeaxanthin) and have a green color; they have cell walls made of cellulose; and they store food in the form of starch.
 Some produce cells with flagella at some stage in their lives.
 Green algae range in size from microscopic, single-cell types (some with flagella) to large complex seaweeds.

 |The green alga Caulerpa taxifolia with feather-like branches.
 The leaf is 5–65 cm in length.
 Photo: NOAA.|

 The sea lettuce or green laver (Ulva lactuca) is a familiar seaweed (A) that is occasionally eaten.
 Acetabularia (B) is one of a group of lime-encrusted green algae from tropical and subtropical seas.
 It resembles a delicate toadstool and has been widely used by scientists because the single-celled stalk, up to 5 cm (2 in) high, can be cut into two living parts with and without a nucleus.